Kanamycin A: Mechanism

 Kanamycin works by interfering with protein synthesis.
 It binds to the 30S subunit of the bacterial ribosome.
 This results in incorrect alignment with the mRNA and eventually leads to a misread that causes the wrong amino acid to be placed into the peptide.
 This leads to nonfunctional peptide chains.

 Bacterial resistance

 Bacterial resistance to kanamycin is a serious and increasing phenomenon, which is very concerning for its use in treating multidrug-resistant tuberculosis and other multidrug-resistant Gram-negative bacterial infections.
 This is due in part to possible cross-resistance between kanamycin and other aminoglycosides, such as amikacin, capreomycin, and gentamicin.
-Resistance to these aminoglycosides is due to mutations in the 16S rRNA gene (rrs) within the 30S subunit that stops the antibacterial from binding tightly to the gene.
+Natural resistance to these aminoglycosides is usually due to mutations in the 16S rRNA gene (rrs) within the 30S subunit that impairs the antibacterial from binding tightly to the ribosomal RNA.
 These mutations are most commonly identified through a single-nucleotide variant at the position 1401.

+A commonly used kanamycin resistance gene used in bacterial plasmids is KanR which encodes an aminoglycoside phosphotransferase (also called kanamycin kinase).
+It inactivates kanamycin by catalyzing the transfer of phosphate (from ATP) to kanamycin, so it cannot bind to the bacterial ribosome anymore.

 Composition

 Kanamycin is a mixture of three main components: kanamycin A, B, and C. Kanamycin A is the major component in kanamycin.
 The effects of these components do not appear to be widely studied as individual compounds when used against prokaryotic and eukaryotic cells.

 The IUPAC name of Kanamycin A is O-3-amino-3-deoxy-α-D-glucopyranosyl-(1→6)-O-[6-deoxy-6-amino-α-D-glucopyranosyl-(1→4)]-2-deoxy-D-streptamine.